waiwera/waiwera/doc/user/intro.rst

 What does the name mean?
 ========================

-The word *Waiwera* comes from the Maori language and means "hot water".
+The word *Waiwera* comes from the Māori language and means "hot water".

 Where was Waiwera developed?
 ============================